ComplicationsBy Mayo Clinic Staff

 - Listeria monocytogenes.
 Complications of a listeria food poisoning may be most severe for an unborn baby.
 Early in pregnancy, a listeria infection may lead to miscarriage.
 Later in pregnancy, a listeria infection may lead to stillbirth, premature birth or a potentially fatal infection in the baby after birth — even if the mother was only mildly ill.
 Infants who survive a listeria infection may experience long-term neurological damage and delayed development.

 - Escherichia coli (E. coli).
 Certain E. coli strains can cause a serious complication called hemolytic uremic syndrome.
 This syndrome damages the lining of the tiny blood vessels in the kidneys, sometimes leading to kidney failure.
-Older adults, children under the age of 5 and people with weakened immune systems have a higher risk of developing this complication.
-If you're at high risk of hemolytic uremic syndrome, see your doctor at the first sign of profuse or bloody diarrhea.
+Older adults, children younger than 5 and people with weakened immune systems have a higher risk of developing this complication.
+If you're in one of these risk categories, see your doctor at the first sign of profuse or bloody diarrhea.